Alaska earthquake triggers tsunami warning in Pacific Ocean | DW | 29.07.2021

 Alaska was was hit by a 9.2-magnitude earthquake in March 1964, the strongest ever recorded in North America.

-The US state is part of the seismically active Pacific Ring of Fire.
+The US state is part of the seismically active Pacific Ring of Fire whereearthquakes are very common.

 The 1964 quake claimed the lives of more than 250 people, destroying Anchorage and unleasing a tsunami that wreaked havoc accross the Gulf of Alaska.